yandex-cloud/docs/en/ydb/quickstart.md

 - YC CLI

    1. {% include [cli-install](../_includes/cli-install.md) %}
    1. Create a database:

       ```bash
       yc ydb database create <name> --serverless
       ```

-      Where `name` is the name of your DB.
+      Where `name` is the name of your database.

       Result: